2DGD-F0TH/2DGD_F0TH/chapters/002_Maths.md

 ### Radians vs Degrees

 In everyday life, angles are measured in degrees, from 0 to 360 degrees.
-In some situations in math, it is more comfortable to measure angles using radians, from 0 to $2 \pi$.
+In some situations in maths, it is more comfortable to measure angles using radians, from 0 to $2 \pi$.

 You can convert back and forth between radians and degrees with the following formulas: